ChimeHQ/NicerTouchBar/README.md

 # NicerTouchBar

-NicerTouchBar includes useful utilities for NSTouchBar/NSTouchBarItem validation, as well as some convenience methods for influencing NSTouchBar behavior/setup.
+NicerTouchBar includes useful utilities for NSTouchBar/NSTouchBarItem validation, as well as some convenience methods for influencing `NSTouchBar` behavior/setup.

 ## Validation

-While we have NSMenuItemValidation and NSUserInterfaceValidations, as of 10.14, NSTouchBar doesn't have a good validation system.
-This library introduces a TouchBarItemValidations protocol, which is checked first during the touch bar validation process.
-As a fallback, NSUserInterfaceValidations is checked if appropriate.
+While we have `NSMenuItemValidation` and `NSUserInterfaceValidations`, as of 10.15, `NSTouchBar` doesn't have a good validation system.
+This library introduces a `TouchBarItemValidations` protocol, which is checked first during the touch bar validation process.
+As a fallback, `NSUserInterfaceValidations` is checked if appropriate.

 ```swift
 public protocol TouchBarItemValidations {